Eric Is Here: History

 It is possible that some members of the first incarnation Animals were present during the sessions, or that the record included material previously recorded by the group.

 Song backgrounds

-"Help Me Girl" reached No. 29 in the US and No. 14 on Decca F12502 in the UK.
-The Outsiders also had a version of the song, which hit No. 37 in the UK.
+"Help Me Girl" reached No. 29 in the US and No. 14 on Decca F12502 in the UK. the Outsiders also had a version of the song, which hit No. 37 in the UK.

-"It's Not Easy" was also a No. 95 hit for the pop group The Will O Bees.
+"It's Not Easy" was also a No. 95 hit for the pop group the Will O Bees.
 It was composed by Barry Mann and Cynthia Weil, who co-authored the Animals' earlier hit "We Gotta Get Out of This Place."

-"The Biggest Bundle of Them All" was featured on the soundtrack for the movie of the same name, with an alternate version of the song in the film.
+"The Biggest Bundle of Them All" was featured on the soundtrack for the film The Biggest Bundle of Them All, with an alternate version of the song in the film.

-"This Side of Goodbye" is the Gerry Goffin and Carole King composition "On This Side of Goodbye", originally recorded by The Righteous Brothers (1966).
+"This Side of Goodbye" is the Gerry Goffin and Carole King composition "On This Side of Goodbye", originally recorded by the Righteous Brothers (1966).